 TrustPulse is the best social proof app, tool, and software for creating recent sales notification popups.

-As you’ll see, you won’t need any coding or technical experience to install TrustPulse and have stunning notifications in a matter of minutes.
+As you’ll see, you won’t need any coding or technical experience to install TrustPulse and have stunning notifications in minutes.

-While TrustPulse is flexible, it’s also one of the most popular recent sales notification plugins for WordPress.
-This means installation and notification management is ridiculously simple.
+While TrustPulse is flexible, it’s also one of WordPress’s most popular recent sales notification plugins.
+Which means installation and notification management are ridiculously simple.

 And we’ve seen our customers’ sales increase by 15% by adding this social proof feature to their website.
 Once you see results like those, you’ll be glad you’ve chosen TrustPulse as your social proof software!

-So, this tutorial will be split into 2 parts:
+So, this tutorial will be split into two parts:

 We’ll start with installing the TrustPulse WordPress plugin, but feel free to jump straight to learning how to create a recent sales notification popup if you already have a TrustPulse account.